Justice at the Gates

 The Lord's people must pursue justice without corruption because life in His land cannot be sustained by worship festivals alone while public judgment is twisted at the gates.

-19 You shall not pervert justice.
-You shall not show partiality.
-You shall not take a bribe, for a bribe blinds the eyes of the wise and perverts the words of the righteous.
+19 Do not deny justice or show partiality.
+Do not accept a bribe, for a bribe blinds the eyes of the wise and twists the words of the righteous.

 The LORD's people must pursue justice without corruption because life in His land cannot be sustained by worship festivals alone while public judgment is twisted at the gates.